-8-8 Week Student Teaching Experience Week Typical Assumption of Duties Assessments 1 Begin completing the multiple tasks listed on the initial visit checklist.
-Complete the Policies & Procedures Worksheet found in the back of your Teacher Candidate Manual.
+8-8 Week Internship Experience Week Typical Assumption of Duties Assessments 1 Begin completing the multiple tasks listed on the initial visit checklist.
+Complete the Policies & Procedures Worksheet found in the back of your Internship Manual.
 Learn about any student medical information Maintain your teacher's schedule for the remainder of the semester.
 This means attending all staff meetings, professional development meetings, professional learning community meetings, etc., which your teacher is required to attend.
 This week should include observation, journaling, assisting in lesson planning, and assisting individual and small groups of students.
 All assignments with specific due dates are listed on Canvas.
 Use the list on Canvas as a guide.
 All assignments should be submitted digitally to Canvas. -Weekly Conference Form -Classroom Schedule 2 Meet weekly with your teacher to plan teaching experiences, share journal information.
-Education/PDS Supervisor will conduct an initial visit with the teacher candidate and the teacher to review the university requirements.
-Detailed lesson plans should always be prepared and will be reviewed by teachers/ESU supervisors throughout the semester Assume partial responsibility for one class period/subject.
+Education/PDS Supervisor will conduct an initial visit with the intern and the teacher to review the university requirements.
+Detailed lesson plans should always be prepared and will be reviewed by teachers/ESU supervisors throughout thesemester Assume partial responsibility for one class period/subject.
 This could include small group work, advisory periods, teaching from teacher's lessons plans for this week only, as appropriate. -Weekly Conference Form -Initial Visit Checklist -Policies & Procedures 3 Assume full responsibility for 2 class periods/subjects.
-One of these subject areas should be your KPTP unit. -Weekly Conference Form -Lesson Evaluation (teacher) 4 Assume full responsibility for 3 or 4 class periods/subjects. -STAR Tool (teacher) -STAR Tool (All ESU Supervisors) -Disposition (Teacher) -Disposition (All ESU Supervisors)
+One of these subject areas should be your TLP unit. -Weekly Conference Form -Lesson Evaluation (teacher) 4 Assume full responsibility for 3 or 4 class periods/subjects. -STAR Tool (teacher) -STAR Tool (All ESU Supervisors) -Disposition (Teacher) -Disposition (All ESU Supervisors)

--Weeks 3-4:

-Midterm

-Observation

-Visit by

-Supervisors

-(Education &

-Academic

-Supervisors

-should not visit

-on same day.)

-5 Assume full responsibility for all class periods/subjects.
-This -Weekly

-would include centers/flex groups/advisory periods as Conference

-appropriate.
-Form

--Lesson

-Evaluation

-(teacher)

-6 Assume full responsibility for all class periods/subjects.
-This -Weekly

-would include centers/flex groups/advisory periods as Conference

-appropriate.
-Form

--Lesson

-Evaluation

-(teacher)

-7 Downson too shing was possibility to 2 on 4 class was in the 1990 of -Weekly

-/ Decrease teaching responsibility to 3 or 4 class periods/subjects.
-This probability to 4 class periods/subjects.
-Conference

-This would include centers/flex groups/advisory periods as Form

-appropriate. -Lesson

-Evaluation

-(teacher)

-(teacher)

--Weeks 7-8:

-Final

-Observation

-Visit by

-Supervisors

-(Education &

-Academic

-Supervisors

-should not visit

-on same day.)

-8 Decrease teaching responsibility to 1 or 2 class periods/subjects. -STAR Tool

-This would include centers/flex groups/advisory periods as (teacher)

-appropriate. gm. n = -

--STAR Tool

-(All ESU

-Supervisors)

--Disposition

-(Teacher)

-(Teacher)

--Disposition

-(All ESU

-Supervisors)

--Disposition

-(self-only

-completed once

-by candidate-at

-end of first 8

-weeks)
+-Weeks 3-4: Midterm Observation Visit by Supervisors (Education & Academic Supervisors should not visit on same day.)
+5 • Assume full responsibility for all class periods/subjects.
+This would include centers/flex groups/advisory periods as appropriate. -Weekly Conference Form -Lesson Evaluation (teacher) 6 • Assume full responsibility for all class periods/subjects.
+This would include centers/flex groups/advisory periods as appropriate. -Weekly Conference Form -Lesson Evaluation (teacher) 7 • Decrease teaching responsibility to 3 or 4 class periods/subjects.
+This would include centers/flex groups/advisory periods as appropriate. -Weekly Conference Form -Lesson Evaluation (teacher) -Weeks 7-8: Final Observation Visit by Supervisors (Education & Academic Supervisors should not visit on same day.)
+8 • Decrease teaching responsibility to 1 or 2 class periods/subjects.
+This would include centers/flex groups/advisory periods as appropriate. -STAR Tool (teacher) -STAR Tool (All ESU Supervisors) -Disposition (Teacher) -Disposition (All ESU Supervisors)

-9-16 Repeat the 8 week schedule again at your new placement
+-Disposition (self-only completed once by candidate-at end of first 8 weeks) 9-16 Repeat the 8 week schedule again at your new placement